red-data-tools/red_amber/doc/DataFrame.md

 ##### `right_join(other, join_keys = nil, suffix: '.1')`

-  Join matching values from self to right.
+  Join matching values from self to other.

   ```ruby
   df.right_join(other, :KEY)